Neck Tension and Jaw Clenching: How Ribcage Position Changes the Whole Loop (and What to Do Next)

 Tongue position influences the palate.
 The palate influences airflow.
 Airflow influences rib mechanics.

-When the breath is stuck high, the tongue and jaw often increase tone as part of airway and stability management.
+When the breath stays high and the ribcage does not expand well, the tongue and jaw often increase tone as part of airway and stability management.
 That is why jaw clenching commonly shows up with:

 Jaw tension is often protecting something.
-It is not just a bad habit.
+It is not always just a bad habit.

 A note on tongue ties (and why this is not a diagnosis)

-Some people have restricted tongue mobility that can influence swallowing patterns, jaw position, and compensatory tension in the neck.
-This is not something you can diagnose from a blog post.
+Some people have restricted tongue mobility that can affect swallowing patterns, jaw position, and compensatory tension in the neck.
+This is not something a blog post can diagnose.

-If you suspect tongue mobility restrictions, consider an assessment with a qualified provider (myofunctional therapist, dentist, or ENT).
+If you suspect tongue mobility restrictions, it may be worth getting assessed by a qualified provider such as a myofunctional therapist, dentist, or ENT.

 This is not a claim that posture fixes tongue ties.
-It is simply a reminder that tongue tension often has a biomechanics and nervous system component too.
+It is simply a reminder that tongue and jaw tension often have a broader biomechanics and nervous system component too.

-Left: Head and neck position after 3 tongue tie releases, 2 pallet expanders, and myofunctional therapy.
-Still compressed, forward head.
-Right: Added focus of breathing mechanics, fascial release and Functional Patterns training helped to expand the ribcage for better neck position along with less jaw tension and tongue freedom.
+Left: Head and neck position after 3 tongue tie releases, 2 palate expanders, and myofunctional therapy.
+Still compressed and forward.
+Right: Added focus on breathing mechanics, fascial release, and functional movement training helped expand the ribcage for better neck position, less jaw tension, and more tongue freedom.

-When you reposition the ribcage through interior expansion, the neck gets to work in unison with the rest of the body.
+When you reposition the ribcage through interior expansion, the neck gets to work in better coordination with the rest of the body.

 When the ribs stay collapsed, the breath often shifts upward and the neck becomes a primary helper for breathing.
 That can keep the jaw, throat, and front of the body feeling tight, like the whole system is bracing to stay upright and get air.